open-metadata/OpenMetadata/docs/openmetadata/connectors/mysql.md

 ### 1. Prepare a Python virtual environment

 In this step, we'll create a Python virtual environment.
-Using a virtual environment enables us to avoid conflicts with other Python installations and packages on your host system.&#x20;
+Using a virtual environment enables us to avoid conflicts with other Python installations and packages on your host system.

 In a later step, you will install the Python module for this connector and its dependencies in this virtual environment.

 #### 1.1 Create a directory for openmetadata

-Throughout the docs, we use a consistent directory structure, OpenMetadata server, and connector installation.
+Throughout the docs, we use a consistent directory structure for OpenMetadata services and connector installation.
 If you have not already done so by following another guide, please create an openmetadata directory now and change into that directory in your command line environment.

 ```
 mkdir openmetadata; cd openmetadata